The Official Guide to Cotswolds Breaks and Holidays

 The Cotswolds area is one of England's favourite destinations; famous for hundreds of honey-colour limestone villages in a beautiful rural setting.

-During the winter months, the Cotswolds offers crisp walks, roaring log fires, cosy pubs and delicious dining.
+In spring time, the Cotswolds offers fantastic walking and cycling, beautiful gardens, bustling farmers' markets and a delightful cafe culture.
 Have a look at the Special Offers page for places to stay and the Events pages for fun things to do.
 The Cotswolds Official Visitor Guide app is now available to download on Android and iPhone.

 The Great Cotswold Outdoors